Why did you decide to join Mott MacDonald?

 Back in the early 1990’s, the American Society of Civil Engineers used to have a slogan that called civil engineering, “a people serving profession”.
 My dad used to even have a license plate frame of that phrase!

-On the professional front, I’ve been volunteering with the New Jersey Society of Professional Engineers for over eight years and am currently President-elect of our organization.
-For the last three years I’ve also traveled to local engineering universities each Spring and Fall to teach review sessions to students preparing for the Fundaments of Engineering examination– the first step toward professional licensure.
+On the professional front, I am currently an Adjunct Professor at two local universities – New York University (NYU) and New Jersey Institute of Technology (NJIT) teaching undergraduate and graduate courses in foundation design and forensic engineering.
+I also volunteer with the New Jersey Society of Professional Engineers for over 10 years and am currently President of our organization.
+For the last five years I’ve also traveled to local engineering universities each Spring and Fall to teach review sessions to students preparing for the Fundaments of Engineering examination– the first step toward professional licensure.
 I’ve had the pleasure of teaching review courses for the civil engineering modules including geotechnical engineering, environmental engineering, transportation, and surveying.
 While different to STEM outreach events, since these are already engineering students, it’s fulfilling to be able to share the practical side of engineering and share stories of actual projects and designs while reviewing these topics and going through practice problems.
 Sometimes, students can be exactly that: “students”.
 Solving textbook problems may be straightforward, but to be able to help them bridge the gap between theory and practice and watch as it all comes together is a motivating experience.

 Where is your favorite place?